 - Some teachers dedicated a significant portion of class time (15 to 20 minutes) discussing the formatting of the test, taking some of the focus away from the instruction itself.

 But not every district had poor test-prep lessons.
 In some districts, lessons that utilized short-response practice questions or gave examples relevant to real life improved understanding of the subject matter.
 The takeaway from these results seems to be that you cannot expect standardized testing alone to be the driver for change.
 Introducing or getting rid of standardized testing won’t necessarily improve instruction – there are too many factors to consider.

-David Blazar, co-author of the study and a professor at the University of Maryland’s College of Education, suggests that changing or removing the tests is unlikely to improve instruction or to actually change what happens inside the classroom.
-Rather, he argues that policy makers should be more concerned with finding ways to support teachers – better teachers mean better educational quality.
-Hopefully the results of this study will be confirmed by future research to make the changes needed to improve and maintain educational quality in the U.S.
+David Blazar, a co-author of the study and a professor at the University of Maryland’s College of Education, suggests that changing or removing the tests is unlikely to improve instruction or to actually change what happens inside the classroom.
+Rather, he argues that policymakers should be more concerned with finding ways to support teachers – better teachers mean better educational quality.
+Hopefully, the results of this study will be confirmed by future research to make the changes needed to improve and maintain educational quality in the U.S.